-- (a) "Parking lot" means any Metro-owned or managed vehicle parking areas, including but not limited to the Oregon Convention Center parking lot, parking at the Metro Regional Center, Portland Metropolitan Exposition Center, facilities managed by the Metro Regional Parks and Greenspaces Department, or any other Metro-owned or operated parking facility, whether currently owned or managed or which Metro acquires or assumes responsibility hereafter. - (b) "Premises" mean any property, buildings or grounds which are either owned by Metro or which are the responsibility of Metro to manage.
+Parking lot means any Metro-owned or managed vehicle parking areas, including but not limited to the Oregon Convention Center parking lot, parking at the Metro Regional Center, Portland Metropolitan Exposition Center, facilities managed by the Metro Regional Parks and Greenspaces Department, or any other Metro-owned or operated parking facility, whether currently owned or managed or which Metro acquires or assumes responsibility hereafter.

-(Ordinance No. 95-586.
-Amended by Ordinance No. 02-967, Sec.
-1; Ordinance No. 13-1320, Sec.
-2)
+Premises mean any property, buildings or grounds which are either owned by Metro or which are the responsibility of Metro to manage.
+[Ord.
+95-586; Ord.
+02-967, Sec.
+1; Ord.
+13-1320, Sec.
+2.]